 How does LTV affect my risk on a seller carryback note?

 LTV determines your loss severity if the borrower defaults.
-With a national foreclosure timeline averaging 762 days (ATTOM Q4 2024) and judicial foreclosure costs running $50,000–$80,000, a note with thin equity can reach negative equity before you complete the process.
+With a national foreclosure timeline averaging 762 days (ATTOM Q4 2024), a note with thin equity deteriorates before you complete the process — and judicial foreclosure states compound the problem further with extended timelines and significantly higher carrying costs.
 Higher LTV notes require deeper acquisition discounts to compensate for that exposure.

 Why does professional servicing matter for seller carryback notes?